-Contagious or Communicable Disease or Condition
+Contagious or Communicable Disease or Condition (575)

 Any student with a contagious or communicable disease or condition shall be prohibited from having contact with others at the Eastern Oklahoma County Technology Center when such contact should result in communicating the disease or condition.
 The prohibition shall continue until such time as the student is not a risk to others.

 If the Superintendent has cause to believe a student has a contagious or communicable disease or condition, the Superintendent shall require the individual to be examined by a physician chosen by the school district to determine if the individual does have the contagious or communicable disease or condition.
-The Superintendent shall require the individual to the examination forwarded immediately to the Superintendent by the examining physician.
+The Superintendent shall require the individual to have the results of the examination forwarded immediately to the Superintendent by the examining physician.

 If the individual refuses to have an examination or to have the results of the examination forwarded to the Superintendent, the Superintendent shall place the individual on suspension until the examination is accomplished and its results sent to the Superintendent by the licensed physician.
 Appeal of the decision to suspend the student shall be up to the Board of Education.

-If the results of the examination show that the student has a contagious or communicable disease or condition and that contact with other students or employees creates an unreasonable risk of communicable disease or condition, the Superintendent shall suspend the individual with home study provisions until the student satisfactorily demonstrates that he/she is no longer a risk to others.
-The District shall be ar the cost of the initial examination.
+If the results of the examination show that the student has a contagious or communicable disease or condition and that contact with other students or employees creates an unreasonable risk of communicating the condition, the Superintendent shall suspend the individual with home study provisions until the student satisfactorily demonstrates that he/she is no longer a risk to others.
+The District shall bear the cost of the initial examination.
 The student will bear the cost of demonstrating that he/she is no longer a risk to others.

+The district shall bear the cost of the initial examination.
+The student will bear the cost of demonstrating that he/she is no longer at risk to others.

+EOCTC will implement this policy in compliance with the requirements of the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.

-EMERGENCY and EVACUATION INFORMATION FOR ALL STUDENTS
+EMERGENCY and EVACUATION INFORMATION (580)